 - A. Recreational harvest: Shellfish harvested recreationally shall not be sold or offered for sale. - B. No person shall take shellfish from waters declared polluted by the Director pursuant to R.I.
-Gen. Laws § 20-8.1-3 unless authorized by the Director (ref.
-R.I.
-Gen. Laws § 20-8.1-5).
+Gen. Laws § 20-8.1-3 unless authorized by the Director.
 This sub-section shall not apply to the harvest of Whelk or Bay scallop.
-For the water quality status of shellfish grounds subject to
+For the water

-- conditional closures or emergencies call 401-222-2900.
-(R.I.
-Gen. Laws Chapter 20-8.1) - C. Night shellfishing prohibited: The harvesting of shellfish is prohibited during the hours between sundown and sunrise.
-(R.I.
-Gen. Laws § 20-6-23) - D. Opening shellfish on water: No person shall possess the meats of six (6) or more shellfish while shellfishing on the waters of the State, or throw the shells of open bay scallops onto bay scallop beds.
-(R.I.
-Gen. Laws § 20-6-21)
+- quality status of shellfish grounds subject to conditional closures or emergencies call 401-222-2900. - C. Night shellfishing prohibited: The harvesting of shellfish is prohibited during the hours between sundown and sunrise. - D. Opening shellfish on water: No person shall possess the meats of six (6) or more shellfish while shellfishing on the waters of the State, or throw the shells of open bay scallops onto bay scallop beds.

-E. Whelk - General Provisions:
+E. Whelk - general provisions:

 - Mutilation and/or possession of whelk meat; cooked or uncooked: Prior to landing of any whelk, no person shall mutilate any cooked or uncooked whelk by breaking and removing the meat from the shell or have in his or her possession any part or parts of any uncooked whelk so mutilated.
 In any and all prosecutions under this sub-section, the possession of any part or parts of any cooked or uncooked whelk so mutilated shall be prima facie evidence sufficient to convict.
 All whelks are to be landed whole in the shell. - 2.
-Hauling or setting whelk pots at night: No person shall haul or unduly disturb any whelk pot within the territorial waters of this state between the hours of one (1) hour after sundown and one (1) hour before sunrise.
+Hauling or setting whelk pots at night: No person shall haul or unduly disturb any whelk pot within the territorial waters of this state between the hours of one (1) hour after sundown and one (1) hour before sunrise. - F. Commercial soft-shell clam control date: A control date of December 31, 2007, is established for the commercial soft-shell clam fishery in Rhode Island.
+This control date has been established by the Department for potential future use in establishing eligibility criteria for future access to the fishery.